 - Records management

-- Working Environment I (fieldwork placement of 105 hrs)
+- Fieldwork I (fieldwork placement of 105 hrs)

 You can submit your job stage/internship offers for this program through the following link: click here

 Where ILT can take you

 Employment opportunities are varied; some involve working directly with the public, others are more technically oriented.
 Organizations such as web companies, corporate archives and document centres, schools, government departments, public libraries, and hospitals, amongst many, are delighted to hire versatile, highly-trained individuals able to manage the information that these organizations depend upon and to use the variety of software required.
 Graduates who choose to pursue a university education have the prerequisites for a general arts degree.
 This is a broad career path with many options upon graduation.
 Mature students find that their previous education and experience are advantages in the job market.